tbedford/quix-monitor/README.md

 # quix-monitor

-A really simple little utility that can monitor your Quix deplyments from the command line (or in Emacs).
+A really simple little utility that can monitor your Quix deployments from the command line (or in Emacs).
+This is only meant as a quick example of using the Portal API, but is surprisingly useful.

 Run: